Humza Yousaf pledges ‘fresh start for Scotland’ as he sets out priorities

 “I am hopeful that by taking a fresh look at this issue, we can find a way forward which achieves both of those aims.”

+“This is an SNP that is mired in scandal, mired in division, talking to themselves and about themselves.

+“The crisis that now engulfs the SNP is not just an indication of how they govern their party, but also how they govern our country.”

-In a wide-ranging statement he announced a six-month pilot scheme which will see peak time rail fares scrapped in Scotland will start in October.
+In a wide-ranging statement Mr Yousaf announced a six-month pilot scheme which will see peak time rail fares scrapped in Scotland will start in October.

 He also pledged the Scottish Government would double the number of public charging points for electric vehicles to “at least 6,000” and would deliver six new major vessels for the country’s struggling ferry network.